 Kate Hudson provided the evening's only positive highlight by receiving the Razzie Redeemer Award.
 The specific honor is given to a past Razzie nominee or winner who has successfully pivoted back to high-quality work.
 Hudson earned the award for her performance in Song Sung Blue, which has received universal acclaim from critics.
 Her career path had been marred by a series of poorly received romantic comedies in the previous decade.
 But her recent shift toward character-driven dramas has restored her standing in the industry.

 Previous recipients of the Redeemer Award include Ben Affleck and Melissa McCarthy, both of whom used the platform to acknowledge their past failures.
 Hudson did not attend the ceremony, though her representatives acknowledged the shift in her career fortunes during recent press junkets.
 Analysts suggest that winning a Redeemer Award can actually help a performer's image by showing they can handle criticism with grace.
-The award is bridge between the mockery of the Razzies and the prestige of the more traditional awards circuit.
-Hudson is currently considered a dark horse candidate for a supporting actress nomination at the Oscars.
+The award is a bridge between the mockery of the Razzies and the prestige of the more traditional awards circuit.
+Hudson is considered a dark horse candidate for a supporting actress nomination at the Oscars.

 Redeemer winners are selected through a separate voting process that prioritizes artistic growth over commercial success.
 In particular, the committee looked at how Hudson handled the complex emotional beats of her latest role.
 Her performance in Song Sung Blue stands in sharp contrast to the projects that previously landed her on the Razzie shortlist.
 The recognition highlights the fluid nature of Hollywood careers, where a single role can change a performer's entire public narrative.
 The Razzie committee noted that Hudson's work this year was impossible to ignore even for a group dedicated to finding the worst in cinema.